adobe/aepsdk-core-ios/Documentation/Architecture.md

 #### Extensions

-Extensions are the heavy lifters for each feature/solution.
-Extensions are responsible for handling transforming the event into an action (ex.
+Extensions are the heavy lifters for each feature/solution, they are responsible for handling transforming the event into an action (ex.
 Event to Analytics Hit).

-Adobe provides extensions to work with solutions in Adobe Experience Cloud, including Analytics, Target, Audience Manager, Campaign and so on.
+Adobe provides extensions to work with solutions of Adobe Experience Cloud, including Analytics, Target, Audience Manager, Campaign and so on.
 Any partener or any develper can also built their services as an extensions and integrate with Adobe's ecosystem.